 Rashi’s statements show that he viewed marriage as a covenantal act.
 In Scripture, this concept carries great religious and emotional weight.
 God is witness to the fulfillment of this mutual covenant, and is even a partner in it.
 In Rashi’s opinion, Judaism obligates the husband not only to honor his wife, but also to live with her in love and fellowship, and great is the reward of anyone who thus behaves toward his wife.

 His interpretation of the account of the creation of man and woman in Genesis is similar.
 The midrashic account of creation contains many statements that reproach the woman, her creation from man’s rib serving as the basis for this negative attitude.
 Jewish biblical commentators in the Middle Ages appropriated this story and the anti-woman commentaries, exploiting them for their own purposes to prove woman’s inferior status.
 Man was created first, his body coming from the earth and his soul from God.
 Not only was woman created after man, but she was even crafted from his rib, proof that she was essentially subordinate.
 These ideas are common to all three monotheistic faiths.
-As noted, they are written in the midrash and are widespread in the writings of the medieval sages, as also in those of contemporary Christian scholars.
+As noted, they are written in the A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).midrash and are widespread in the writings of the medieval sages, as also in those of contemporary Christian scholars.
 No ideas of this sort can be found in Rashi’s commentaries on the creation story.

 Rashi usually refrained from quoting midrashic accounts critical of women in his commentaries, quoting instead those that praise women.
 Most of these midrashic accounts were about difficult times for the Jewish people as slaves in Egypt or their wanderings in the desert.
 The women were the ones who preserved the Jewish people’s existence in Egypt and made efforts to continue bearing children despite the great risk of death looming over them even as the Egyptians cast their sons into the Nile.
 They donated their costliest jewelry to the Tabernacle and God considered their contributions the most precious.